 Systematics Team, Landcare Research, Private Bag 92170, Auckland, New Zealand.

-Bevan studied at the University of Auckland gaining a BTech (Hons) degree in Biotechnology before doing a PhD in Microbiology at Landcare Research studying the native nitrogen-fixing bacteria ‘rhizobia’ of New Zealand.
-He then spent two years working various contract jobs such as for MAF Biosecurity NZ developing diagnostic tests, and describing the novel bacterium 'Candidatus Liberibacter solanacearum', and as a grapevine pathologist for Corbans Viticulture where he discover a love for the fascinating world of fungi.
+Bevan studied at the University of Auckland gaining a BTech (Hons) degree in Biotechnology before doing a PhD in Microbiology at Manaaki Whenua – Landcare Research studying the native nitrogen-fixing bacteria ‘rhizobia’ of New Zealand.
+He then spent two years working various contract jobs such as for MAF Biosecurity NZ developing diagnostic tests, and describing the novel bacterium 'Candidatus Liberibacter solanacearum', and as a grapevine pathologist for Corbans Viticulture where he discovered a love for the fascinating world of fungi.

-In 2008 he started postdoctoral research back at Landcare working on the taxonomy of the important plant pathogenic fungus Colletotrichum, contributing to a major revision of the genus, and is secretary of the International Subcomission on Colletotrichum Taxonomy.
+In 2008 he started postdoctoral research back at Manaaki Whenua working on the taxonomy of the important plant pathogenic fungus Colletotrichum, contributing to a major revision of the genus, and is secretary of the International Subcommission on Colletotrichum Taxonomy.

-He is now employed by Landcare Research as a research scientist working on bacterial and fungal systematics, particularly of plant pathogens, and has a strong interest in applying modern methods of phylogenetic reconstruction and statistical analysis to systematics.
-Bevan is also curator of the ICMP culture collection held by Landcare and is attempting to increase the representation of cultivable native mushrooms in the collection.
-Within Landcare he also has a leadership role in the Ecological genetics company EcoGene®.
+He is now employed by Manaaki Whenua Research as the research leader for Mycology and Bacteriology Systematics.
+Bevan works on the taxonomy of bacteria, fungi, and chromists (particularly plant pathogens), and has a strong interest in applying modern methods of phylogenetic reconstruction and statistical analysis to systematics.
+Bevan is also curator of the ICMP culture collection held by Manaaki Whenua and is increasing the representation of cultivable native mushrooms in the collection.

-Outside work Bevan is treasurer and webmaster of the Fungal Network of New Zealand (FUNNZ) mycological society, and is a keen observer of fungi having reported several new to New Zealand species, including from his own backyard.
-In his role as councillor of the AMS he intends to strengthen ties between AMS and FUNNZ, including helping to organise the joint meeting in 2016.
+Outside work Bevan is councillor and webmaster of the Fungal Network of New Zealand (FUNNZ) mycological society and is a keen observer of fungi having reported several new to New Zealand species, including from his own backyard.

 Non-voting council members